Show/hide contentOpenClose All

 These include topics such as:

-Muted groups, e.g. women, children, slaves, freedmen, and other non-elite males.
+Muted groups, e.g. women, and slaves.

 Ancient political thought, e.g. discussions of monarchy, aristocracy, oligarchy, democracy, and ideas about freedom, etc.